Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Introduction

-In this article, we clarify the connection between these three perspectives of oracle.
-In this way, we attempt to bridge the gap between computability theory, synthetic description set theory, and effective topos theory.
+In this article, we clarify the connection between these three perspectives of oracle, and in particular gives a detailed analysis of the third perspective described above.
+In this way, we attempt to bridge the gap between computability theory, synthetic descriptive set theory, realizability theory and effective topos theory.

+This article uses only elementary notions that require little prior knowledge (except for elementary computability theory) and does not make unnecessary generalizations (whenever possible).
+The intended audience for this article is not only experts on realizability theory, but also a wide range of logicians, theoretical computer scientists, and mathematicians, including all computability theorists.
+The most important thing is to lower the barriers to entry to our research.
+Less prior knowledge is preferred over generality.
+In the words of Hyland, quoted in the Preface to the book \cite{vOBook}, ``One good example is worth a host of generalities.''